sgriff22/WishLinker-api/README.md

 ## Notes

-The client side repository for this API is the following link. https://github.com/sgriff22/WishLinker-client
+The client-side repository for this API can be found [here](https://github.com/sgriff22/WishLinker-client).

 ## Technologies Used